bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Express-APIs-Part-2--SQL--.md

 <figure><img src="https://cdn-images-1.medium.com/max/800/1*9xpwm_56lgvHkFTKsmoMqg.gif" class="graf-image" /></figure>### Knex Setup

-To use Knex in a repository, we'll need to add two libraries:
+To use Knex in a repository, we’ll need to add two libraries:

     npm install knex sqlite3

 `knex` is our query builder library, and `sqlite3` allows us to interface with a `sqlite` database.
-We'll learn more about `sqlite` and other **database management systems** in the following module.
+We’ll learn more about `sqlite` and other **database management systems** in the following module.
 For now, know that you need both libraries.

 Next, we use Knex to set up a config file: